Funeral Speech Advice

 Losing a loved one is always a challenging time.
 Amidst the whirlwind of emotions, arranging the funeral, and dealing with the loss, writing a funeral speech may feel both overwhelming and daunting.
 However, a carefully crafted eulogy can serve as a fitting tribute to your loved one, allowing you to express your feelings clearly and creating a lasting memory for attendees.

 But where do you start in writing a funeral speech?
 This article will break down a sample funeral speech, taking you through the steps and offering advice on creating the eulogy that best honors your loved one.
-Plus, we'll show you how our Eulogy Assistant software can help make the process more manageable.
+Plus, we'll show you how Eulogy Assistant can help make the process more manageable.

 A. Structure of the Funeral Speech